‘My Medical Record’ Prostate Specific Antigen (PSA) tracker

-About PSA
+About PSA (Prostate Specific Antigen)

 PSA is a protein made by the prostate gland, which naturally leaks out into the blood.
 The PSA test measures the level of PSA in your blood.
 Sometimes an increase in the PSA level can be a sign of prostate cancer or its return.

-During and following the treatment for prostate cancer, there is a need to have regular PSA tests.
+During and following the treatment for prostate cancer, there is a need for you to have regular PSA tests.
 A PSA test is useful for identifying if there is activity relating to the prostate that may require further investigation or treatment.

-My Medical Record is a computer database system that allows us to monitor PSA blood test results from the laboratory.
+My Medical Record is a computer database system which allows us to monitor PSA blood test results from the laboratory.
 We can see if a blood test has been completed at the correct time.
-We can send a reminder if the blood test has not been taken and we can check the resulting level.
-The PSA Tracker records and monitors the PSA levels and alerts us of your PSA results.
-We will notify you by letter if there is a rise in your PSA levels, above what is normal for you and we will contact you to see if you have any symptom changes.
+We will send a reminder if the blood test has not been taken so that we will be able to check your result level.

-We will then either ask for a repeat blood test or arrange for you to be seen again at the hospital by a member of the urology team.
 The system is checked weekly by the Uro-Oncology PSA Tracker Specialist Team based at Cheltenham General Hospital.
-The PSA tracker teams are the uro-oncology nurse specialists and Macmillan support workers based in the Urology Department at Cheltenham General Hospital.
+The PSA tracker team consists of uro-oncology nurse specialists and Macmillan support workers based in the Urology Department.

 When you are registered on the tracker a unique password will be created and given to you.
-This will allow you to log on via the internet to view your own PSA results using the patient portal ‘My Medical Record’.
+This will allow you to log on via the internet to view your own PSA results, using the patient portal ‘My Medical Record’.

 Your data

-• You can request that your information is removed from the PSA Tracker at any time.
+- You can choose whether you want your information to be placed on the PSA Tracker.
+You can request that your information is removed from the PSA Tracker at any time.

-• The PSA Tracker stores and displays the same personal and medical information that is held in your Gloucestershire Hospitals NHS Foundation Trust electronic record.
+- The PSA Tracker stores and displays the same personal and medical information that is held in your Gloucestershire Hospitals NHS Foundation Trust electronic record.

-• Any personal information you add to the PSA Tracker may be used by us in a number of ways, for example:
+- Any personal information you add to the PSA Tracker may be used by us in a number of ways, for example:

-• to update your main hospital record.
+- to update your main hospital record.

-• to give you the best healthcare and treatment, both now and in the future.
+- to give you the best healthcare and treatment, both now and in the future.

-• to give you the chance to take part in research and development projects run at Gloucestershire Hospitals NHS Foundation Trust.
+- to give you the chance to take part in research and development projects run at Gloucestershire Hospitals NHS Foundation Trust.

-• to make sure you get the best advice and information about your treatment and care.
+- to make sure you get the best advice and information about your treatment and care.

-• to give you the opportunity to take part in surveys and audits to find out how we can improve our services.
+- to give you the opportunity to take part in surveys and audits to find out how we can improve our services.

-• Please do not change your address or any other details on the PSA Tracker.
+Please do not change your address or any other details on the PSA Tracker.
 Doing so will mean that your results will not be able to link to the system.

 Benefits of the PSA Tracker